-Isabel Seeger joined Ecologic Institute as an International Fellow.
-Her research interests are water and maritime politics, biodiversity and environmental economics.
-Her mother tongue is German, she works in English, Dutch and French and is learning Russian and Brazilian Portuguese.
+Isabel Seeger is an Associate at Ecologic Institute.
+From February 2021 until September 2022, she worked at Ecologic Institute – first as an International Fellow and then as a Junior Researcher.
+Isabel’s main research interests are the protection of marine and freshwater biodiversity, maritime spatial planning, fair and sustainable transport, climate change adaptation, and environmental economics.
+Her mother tongue is German; she works in English, Dutch and French and is learning Russian and Brazilian Portuguese.

-Isabel studies Environmental Policy & Political Sciences at Sciences Po Paris (France) and Freie Universität Berlin (Germany), where she is writing a thesis on the right-wing populist party AfD and the way climate change impacts German forests (official certification expected in summer 2021).
-She obtained an interdisciplinary bachelor's degree in social sciences from University College Utrecht in the Netherlands.
-During her studies, she spent a semester at Smolny Institute in Saint Petersburg in Russia studying Russian politics, history and literature.
+Isabel studied Environmental Policy & Political Sciences at Sciences Po Paris (France) and Freie Universität Berlin (Germany), where she wrote a thesis on the right-wing populist party AfD and the way climate change impacts German forests.
+Before that, she obtained an interdisciplinary bachelor's degree in social sciences from University College Utrecht in the Netherlands.
+During her studies, she spent a semester at the Smolny Institute in Saint Petersburg in Russia studying Russian politics, history and literature.